-Modern Restaurant Management’s article “Three Ways to Bring Your ‘A’ Game to Accessibility” shares three tips to improve menu accessibility.
+Modern Restaurant Management’s article “Three Ways to Bring Your ‘A’ Game to Accessibility” informs restaurants on ways that digitizing menus can help improve accessibility.

 Excerpt From Modern Restaurant Management: